pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Being human, a key coping mechanism [to the Black Death] was guilt, but a sort of arrogant, self-aggrandizing guilt.
 'This must be our fault', everyone thought, in a maelstrom of self-loathing and self-involvement".
 'God is angry with us, and that's why this is happening.
 Aren't we careless, powerless fools.
 Curse us, for we have become too mighty.'
 I am thoroughly convinced by the overwhelming scientific evidence of humanity's role in climate change and the consequent need to inhabit the planet less impactfully.
 That fact is beyond doubt, and those who do doubt it imperil our survival.
 Let me get that on record first.
 However, the only meaningful counter-argument that could be made is thta humanity always thinks it's responsible for everything.
 We always reckon it's about us.
 We love taking credit for thing, but, where no credit is available, we'll settle for blame rather than entertaining the horrendously humbling notion that something, anything at all, might have nothing to do with us.
 The reason that climate change deniers seldom make that potentially persuasive argument is that they're even more weak-mindedly obsessed with human significance than average, so their arguments are all based on conspiracies and secrets and other malevolent aspects of human agency.
 They're not up for the 'We had nothing to do with this' narrative at all; they just opt for a different pattern of blaming humans, because they're delusional fuckwits who don't understand science....Still, I hope the solemn self-important guilt that people resorted to in their bewilderment and grief gave them some sort of comfort, some feeling of significance in the face of a bacterial tsunami for which they were no more than a fertile shore."
 --David Mitchell, I have been hearing the 'Earth just goes through cycles' argument more, so his point doesn't perfectly land, but it is true that the religious still among us like to overplay human significance, all while accusing secular society of pridefulness

-"But the Black Death is such a reminder of mortality, of the futility of human endeavor, that it makes the grandiose enterprise of conquest, successful though it usually was during Edward's reign, seem dafter than ever....The Black Prince...This renowned warrior's tomb is in Canterbury cathedral, where there is a bronze effigy of him in fully armor...In his will he asked for the following poem to be inscribed around it:
+"But the Black Death is such a reminder of mortality, of the futility of human endeavor, that it makes the grandiose enterprise of conquest, successful though it usually was during Edward's reign, seem dafter than ever....The Black Prince...This renowned warrior's tomb is in Canterbury cathedral, where there is a bronze effigy of him in full armor...In his will he asked for the following poem to be inscribed around it:
 'Such as thou art, sometime was I
 Such as I am, such shalt thou be
 I thought little on the hour of death